metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 Upgrading Macro Development
 ===========================

-Upgrade macros are used to upgrade :term:`rose apps <rose app>` to newer metadata versions.
+Upgrade macros are used to upgrade :term:`Rose apps <Rose app>` to newer metadata versions.
 They are intended to keep application configurations in sync with changes to application inputs e.g. from new code releases.

-You should already be familiar with using ``rose app-upgrade`` (see the :ref:`Upgrading tutorial <tutorial-rose-upgrade-macros>` and the concepts in the reference material).
+You should already be familiar with using :ref:`command-rose-app-upgrade` (see the :ref:`Upgrading tutorial <tutorial-rose-upgrade-macros>` and the concepts in the reference material).

 Example